 Appropriate persons in the offices shown are responsible to ensure that appropriate records are electronically recorded and stored as outlined below.
 Designated personnel working in the offices where the College maintains vital records assume responsibility for electronically recording and storing the appropriate documents as outlined in individual department policies and tracking the disposal of hard copies and records in accordance with college policy.
 Each scanned image electronically stored will be cataloged using the method deemed appropriate for the department.
 The Director of Information Technology is responsible for maintenance of the electronic imaging and storage equipment and the security of electronic images from both loss and tamper.
 The President or appropriate Executive Officer will authorize the destruction of both electronic and hard copy records.
-The President or appropriate Executive Officer will determine the most feasible disposal technique.
+The President or appropriate Executive Officer will authorize the destruction of both electronic and hard copy records.
+The President or appropriate Executive Officer will authorize the destruction of both electronic and hard copy records.
+The President or appropriate Executive Officer will authorize the most feasible disposal technique.